impressivemachines/ImpressiveAI/README.md

 # Metaphor
-Impressive Machines's C++ Library for Machine Learning and Computer Vision
+C++ Library for Machine Learning and Computer Vision Impressive Machines LLC

 The eventual aim of this library is to create a self-contained set of tools for many applications in machine learning and computer vision.
 It is broken into a number of sections which are useful in isolation.
 The main part of the library is "core" which is a library for linear algebra and numerical computation.
 This part currently has a lot of functionality.
 Other parts are under development and will be added in the future.